-Action for Healthy Communities 10578-113 St. #100, Edmonton, AB T5H 3H5 The Newcomer Youth Empowerment and Inclusion (NYEI) program is a way for newcomer youth to be active in the community.
-Youth connect with each other and other people in the community.
-Youth receive settlement For more information or to register: information.
-NYEI also gives them resources to help them get a job.
-Send a direct message on Instagram: @ahc_youth Action for Healthy Communities also has other group programs and one-on- one support for newcomer youth.
-Phone: (780) 235-3581 Email: basem.alrahim@a4hc.ca youth@a4hc.ca Website: a4hc.ca
+Action for Healthy Communities 10578-113 St. #100, Edmonton, AB T5H 3H5 T N V J F .
+LL L ' /NVFI) The Newcomer Youth Empowerment and Inclusion (NYEI) program is a way For more information or to for newcomer youth to be active in the community while learning about resources register: to help them find employment.
+Youth connect with each other and others in the community.
+Youth may receive settlement information as well.
+Send a direct message on Instagram: @ahc_youth Action for Healthy Communities also has other group programs and offers one-to-one Phone: (780) 235-3581 support for newcomer youth.
+Email: basem.alrahim@a4hc.ca youth@a4hc.ca Website: a4hc.ca

 Edmonton Immigrant Services Association 10720-113 St. #201, Edmonton, AB 3H8T5H The Settlement Workers in Schools (SWIS) program helps newcomer students and their families as they settle into Canadian culture.
 If you are new to Canada, SWIS will help your child in the school and the community.
-SWIS For more information or to register: wants to see you and your child succeed!
+SWIS wants to see you For more information or to register: and your child succeed!
 Phone: (780) 474-8445 Email: info@eisa-edmonton.org If you want this help in school, tell your child's school.
 You can also contact EISA directly.
 Website: www.eisa-edmonton.org